close2/hw-vpn/README.md

 This project provides scripts and config files for 2 armbian devices and a cheap wifi-router.
-The armbian devices will automatically create an *_unencrypted_* vpn connection and automatically tunnel everything.
+The armbian devices will automatically create an *_unencrypted_* vpn connection and automatically tunnel everything from the client to the server.
+Everything connected on the client side will not see the internet connection from the client, but believe it is connected to the same internet as the server device.

+I have created this project to automatically tunnel netflix,... to another country.
+One of the armbian devices (the openvpn server) was sent to a friend who allows me to use her internet connection.

 The vpn connection will (usually) even work if both devices are behind NAT.
 No port forwarding rules have to be established on either side.

 Typical armbian devices are raspberry pis and olimex OLinuXinos.

-I have created this project to automatically tunnel netflix,... to another country.
-One of the armbian devices (the openvpn server) was sent to a friend who allows me to use her internet connection.

 Everything which connects to the wifi router is automatically tunneled to my friend.
 I can now simply switch country by connecting my